-Forums → News, Feedback and Suggestions → [Suggestion] Option to hide 'last' and 'next' game buttons
+Forums → News and Feedback → [Suggestion] Option to hide 'last' and 'next' game buttons

 Here's the root of the problem: most flash games are created with the idea of a fixed frame size, like 800x600 pixels inside your browser window.
 That's quite okay until you start using a monitor with resolution higher than FullHD when pixels per inch (PPI) value goes up.